weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 Talbert's on Christian Street.
 This latter and his family consisting of two sons and two daughters, were the relatives with whom the Marshalls stayed on their visits to Philadelphia.
 He found them very enjoyable.
-One of the boys was an undertaker but with a <span id="calibre_link-161" page-number="109" page-name="Page:There Is Confusion.djvu/115" page-index="115" page-quality="3"
+One of the boys was an undertaker but with a disposition far less lugubrious than his calling.
-title="Page:There_Is_Confusion.djvu/115"></span>disposition far less
-lugubrious than his calling.
 The other was in the Wharton School of Finance at Pennsylvania and was to read law later at Harvard.
 Both girls were young and both were engaged.
 They were very much in love, but as